GENU-N/genun-api-doc/docs/guide-examples.md

 - The dependencies for Axios is included via `<script>` tags from CDN.
 These are required for the SDK to function properly.
 - Inside the `<script>` block, an event listener is added for the `DOMContentLoaded` event to ensure that the SDK initialization code runs only after the HTML document has been fully loaded.
-- The `GENUNTokenGatingClient` is initialized inside this event listener with the necessary configuration.
+- The `GENUNClient` is initialized inside this event listener with the necessary configuration.
-- Replace `'https://gating-open.genun.tech/'` with your actual domain and `'D098rKb7jKBPGc...'` with your actual API key.
+- Replace `'https://open.genun.tech/'` with your actual domain and `'D098rKb7jKBPGc...'` with your actual API key.
-- After initialization, the `tokenGatingClient` variable is ready to be used to interact with the GENUN API.
+- After initialization, the `genunClient` variable is ready to be used to interact with the GENUN API.

 Make sure to insert the actual `domain` and `apiKey` values that you have obtained from GENUN.
 The `loginRequiredHook` function should be customized to fit the authentication flow of your application, and you can then add additional JavaScript logic to interact with the SDK as needed.